barrucadu/yukibot/README.md

    - Are event handlers associated with a verb.
    - Register themselves with the Command Runner.
    - May specify a minimum permission required to execute the command.

+ - Abstract over saving and restoring state.
+   - We want shared mutable state, but also to be able to easily save and restore bits of it.
+   - Provide methods to "snapshot" and "rollback" the live state.
+   - Allow "snapshots" to be serialised.

 ### Yukibot